HereLiesAz/BarCodEncrypt/README.md

 "What was that?"
 I asked.
 "Oh," The Rock showed me his fob.
 "This is my password."

-Barcodencrypt is a functional Android application for sending and receiving encrypted messages.
-The gimmick, the central conceit, is that the decryption key is a physical barcode.
-You scan it, you see the message.
-If you don't have the barcode, the message remains gibberish.
-It's security through deliberate inconvenience.
+While holes in a safe make for a way in, holes can be filled.
+Walls can be made stronger.
+The consistently most insecure part of security is how you unlock it, and people are bad at making their own keys secure.
+BarCodEncrypt is an attempt to increase security without demanding more effort from your brain-hole.

 ## Core Principles

-1.  **Physical Keys:** Digital keys are ephemeral, easily copied.
+1.  **Physical Keys:** Digital keys are ephemeral, easily guessed.
 A physical barcode, while not Fort Knox, introduces a tangible barrier to entry.
 2.  **Ephemeral Messages:** The sender dictates the lifespan of a message.
 It can be a fleeting whisper, visible only once (`single-use`), or a more persistent statement with a time-to-live (`ttl`).
 3.  **Passive Detection:** The app, once granted the necessary permissions, watches passively.
 It doesn't live inside a specific messaging app; it lives on top of the screen, looking for its own encrypted spoor.